KernFerm/Free-TV-App/FREE-TV-APP/DOC/readme.MD

 - **"VLC not found"**: Run `install_vlc.bat` to install VLC Media Player
 - **"Source loading failed"**: Try a different source or check internet connection

-## Contributing

-This is a demonstration application.
-For production use, consider:
-- Adding playlist management and favorites
-- Implementing channel recording capabilities
-- Adding more video controls and settings
-- Improving error handling and recovery
-- Adding EPG (Electronic Program Guide) support
-- Implementing channel recommendations

 ## License

 This project is for educational and demonstration purposes.
 Please respect the terms of service of the streaming sources and ensure compliance with local laws regarding streaming content.